curvenote/notebooks-in-publishing/README.md

 # DRAFT

 This is a _rough_ `DRAFT`, aiming to provide recommendations and examples on how to use notebooks in publishing, including how to adapt and improve JATS and other standards.
+The collaborations for starting these documents came out of [_Notebooks Now!_][notebooks-now].

 :::

 :::{.callout-note}

 # Contributors

-The _Notebooks Now!_ working groups will be participating and leading the creation of these documents.
 Current contributors to these documents are:

 Rowan Cockett